Sarath191181208/Java-Problems-Class/README.md

     Add a text field to display the result.
 Handle any possible exceptions like divide by zero.
 21. Write a JavaFX program that creates a menu.

+- Assignment Problems

+31. Design a Java FX application for designing an application for taking a quiz online which has at least one question and four radio buttons for choices or answers and there should also be a button called submit to submit the answer?

 ### Digital Assignment

 1. Develop a java program to implement List interface by using stack class and linkedlist classes.
 (It should include all the methods of List interface).